PowerGamer6789/browser/README.md

 If a website can read it without permission, it’s probably here.

 ## Features
-- Clean dark UI
+- Clean UI
 - Fully client-side
 - Zero dependencies
 - Export all data to JSON

 ## Why this exists
 People say “websites can see your info”
 This shows **what that actually means**.

-No fear-mongering.
-Just facts.

 ## Privacy
 This site: